MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 1. Go to the your UM Outlook Calendar (through the desktop or web application)
 2. Create a new Calendar group named "DSRI GPUs"
 3. Add the 8 `EQUIP-PHS1-DSRIGPU` numbered from 1 to 8, e.g. `EQUIP-PHS1-DSRIGPU1-1P` to this Calendar Group.
 This way you will be able to quickly see when a GPU is free or reserved

+To reserve a GPU directly in the Calendar:

+* Check for a GPU available in the period when you will need to use it
+* Create an event for the period you expect you will need the GPU:
+  - [ ] Set the Duration to "**Full day**"
+  - [ ] Ideally **reserve a week** (or more) from **Monday to Monday**
+  - [ ] Don't hold the GPU for too long, other people needs it at UM!
+You can reserve it again later
+  - [ ] Add the following users as **Attendees**:
+    * `vincent.emonet@maastrichtuniversity.nl`
+    * the `EQUIP-PHS1-DSRIGPU` email address of the GPU you want to reserve
+* You should receive an email telling you if the reservation has been successful
+  * This does not mean your reservation is completely validated, we will let you know through Slack or email if the reservation needs to be changed.

+It is not mandatory to create the reservation in the Calendar, feel free to contact us on Slack or via email to make the reservation directly with us.